numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

 .. [#] The notion of success is directly linked to a target value.
 A run can be successful with respect to some target values (some problems) and unsuccessful with respect to others.
 Success also often refers to the final, most difficult, smallest target value, which implies success for all other targets.

-Runs on Different Instances Are Interpreted as Independent Repetitions
+Runs on Different Instances
 -----------------------------------------------------------------------
 ..
 The performance assessment in COCO_ heavily relies on the conceptual restart algorithm.
 ..
 However, we collect at most one single runtime per problem while more data points are needed to display significant data.

-The different instantiations of the parametrized functions |ftheta| are a natural way to represent randomized repetitions.
+Different instantiations of the parametrized functions |ftheta| are a natural way to represent randomized repetitions.
 For example, different instances implement random translations of the search space and hence a translation of the optimum [HAN2009fun]_.
 Randomized restarts on the other hand are conducted from different initial points.
 For translation invariant algorithms both mechanisms are equivalent and can be mutually exchanged.